-Without the effects of stock-based compensation expenses, G&A expenses increased during the six months ended February 29, 2008 by approximately \$79,800 or 8%.
-The main causes of this increase were:
+Without the effects of stock-based compensation expenses, G&A expenses increased during the nine months ended May 31, 2008 by approximately \$120,200 or 8%.
+The main reasons for this increase were:

-- Approximately \$152,700 of consulting fees related to our negotiations with Lend Lease and the Land Board on providing water to all six sections of the Lowry Range slated for initial development which were not incurred in fiscal 2007, - · Approximately \$13,000 more of director expenses due to the addition of a new board member in late fiscal 2007, and - Approximately \$9,800 of higher printing costs related to the printing and mailing of our annual report which included a number of exhibits related to our reincorporation into Colorado. - These increases were offset by reductions in legal and accounting fees totaling approximately \$124,700 (in 2007 professional fees were high due to the consultations with the Securities and Exchange Commission ("SEC") which is explained in greater detail in our 2007 Form 10-K).
+- Approximately \$166,000 and \$54,500, respectively, of the increases were caused by additional consulting and legal fees related to our negotiations with Lend Lease and the Land Board on providing water to the six sections of the Lowry Range to be developed, which were not incurred in fiscal 2007 (discussed further below in the Item 1A Risk Factors), and - The FLCC water assessments increased by approximately \$61,100 for the nine months ended May 31, 2008 as a result of increased operating costs of the Fort Lyon Canal, and - These increases were offset by reductions in other professional fees of approximately \$136,800 (in 2007 professional fees were high due to the consultations with the Securities and Exchange Commission ("SEC") which is explained in greater detail in our 2007 Form 10-K), and - Reductions of approximately \$61,800 in public entity costs as a result of our reincorporation into the State of Colorado which eliminated franchise taxes to the State of Delaware.